The Best Guitar Humidifier & Case Hygrometers 2024

 Best Guitar Humidifier Selection Methodology

 We looked through all the Guitar Humidifiers and Guitar Case Hygrometers available from major online American music gear retailers and selected the most promising to put on our short-list to produce Gearank Ratings for - you can see many of them in our Music Gear Database.
 We then gathered and analyzed relevant ratings, reviews, forum discussions and videos including the most recent feedback.
-All the data we gathered added up to over 13,800 sources (12.2% more than the previous edition), all of which were then processed via the Gearank Algorithm to produce rating scores out of 100 for each of them.
+All the data we gathered added up to over 20,200 sources, all of which were then processed via the Gearank Algorithm to produce rating scores out of 100 for each of them.
 Finally, we selected the highest rated options to recommend above.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors